-This rule changes the maximum amount that a landlord may charge a prospective tenant for a consumer credit report from \$20 to \$25.
+This rule changes the maximum amount that a landlord may charge a prospective tenant for a consumer credit report from \$20 to the amount specified in Wis.
+Stat. § 704.085 (1) (a).
+Currently, that would be \$25.

 Small Business Affected